Academic Expert Witnesses: Factors to Consider Before Retaining

 The Tone of Your Expert

 As all expert witnesses know, reaching an opinion is only half the battle.
 An expert’s opinion is essentially worthless if it cannot be effectively conveyed to a jury.
 Of course, all experts, like lawyers, have their own particular style that works for them.
 But academic experts, particularly those with teaching experience, can offer a helpful, almost soothing, professorial tone to the proceedings.
-Experts that have dedicated their professions to education are able to break down complex facts into more palatable pieces of information.
-In this sense, the jurors function as the witness’ students.
+Experts who have dedicated their professions to education are able to break down complex facts into more palatable pieces of information.
+In this sense, the jurors function as the witnesses’ students.
 If the goal of an expert witness is to help the jury understand scientific or otherwise complex ideas, then an expert with teaching experience is an invaluable resource.

 About the author